dahead/awp/README.md

 - Filtering capabilities to show only done or undone tasks
 - Search functionality to find specific tasks
 - Stores data in a SQLite database
-- Path expansion with tilde (~) support in configuration files
 - Central hotkey (CTRL+B) to show additional commands
 - Full CRUD operations for managing tasks